Using Milestones in Project Management

 - Contract signed

-How To Get Milestones Signed Off
+How to Get Milestones Signed Off

 Milestones form part of your project schedule, so when your schedule is baselined, you should consider your milestones signed off.

 If you need to change the dates of your milestones, then you should use your standard change control procedure for making adjustments to your plan.
-This might be as easy as chatting to your project sponsor and letting them know why the dates need to change, or as formal as putting together a new recommended schedule and taking it to a planning committee to have ratified.
+This might be as easy as chatting with your project sponsor and letting them know why the dates need to change, or as formal as putting together a new recommended schedule and taking it to a planning committee to have ratified.

 It’s best to work out what your milestone sign off process will be, if any, before needing to use it, so that you don’t waste any time when you have to make a change.

-Using Milestones For Communication
+Using Milestones for Communication